FaustianDeal/MLController6DOF/raycast-in-unity.md

 id: ml1-raycast-in-unity
 title: 2.2 Control Raycast - Unity
 sidebar_position: 2
-date: 09/04/2020
+date: 09/16/2021
-sdk: v0.24.1
+sdk: v0.26.0
 engine: Unity
 description: Learn how to write a Unity app to cast rays to find fast intersections with the world geometry.
 Raycast is a feature of World Reconstruction for low-latency determination of surface intersections from the world reconstruction model.
 ---

-In this guide we cast rays from the center of our camera.
+In this guide we cast rays from a controller object.
 When a ray hits a surface, we create one cube at that position.
 Additionally, we orient the cube depending on the direction (normal) of the surface we hit.

 ## What will you learn?